qsniyg/winevfs/README.md

  * This has only been tested with Bethesda games, and a few tools related to them.
  * wineserver must not be already running prior to this, as it needs to hook LD_PRELOAD into it in order to function.
+ * The case-insensitive string comparison only supports ASCII, it needs to support the full Unicode specification to be correct.

 ### Usage